noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 \figalt{Cluster centers - KMeans}{/assets/pages/datascience/unsupervised_clusters_kmeans.png}

-We can clearly recognize the numbers $0$, $2$, $3$, $6$, $8$, $9$, but obviously it is more difficile for numbers $1$, $4$, $5$, $7$.
+We can clearly recognize the numbers $0$, $2$, $3$, $6$, $8$, $9$, but obviously it is more difficult for numbers $1$, $4$, $5$, $7$.
 When looking closely, we see parts of the silhouettes too, but we are of course not completely happy with this fit.
 We might be able to grasp more of the underlying structure by increasing the number of clusters.

 \exercise{Rerun this experiment with 20 clusters centers and evaluate the results.}